sergiosolorzano/ai_gallery/README.md

 # ai_gallery

-Batch prompt from file for chatgpt 3.5-turbo to write poems inspired on a poet writing style and Dall-e to draw these inspired by the style of several artists.
+Batch prompt from file for chatgpt 3.5-turbo to write poems inspired on a poet writing style, describe what an image looks like for this poem, and Dall-e to draw these inspired by the style of several artists.
 Requests to Azure OpenAI API.

 <p align="center">
 <img width="150" alt="star" src="https://github.com/sergiosolorzano/ai_gallery/assets/24430655/3c0b02ea-9b11-401a-b6f5-c61b69ad651b">